War of the Watts

 How you win?

 The residence hall (or combined halls) that have the greatest electricity use reduction over the two week competition.
 Energy use during the two competition weeks is compared to the use in the hall (or combined halls) from a pre-measured baseline week.
+Given the small size of Pearsons Annex, and therefore advantage of organizing a team effort, when Pearsons Annex wins, we celebrate the achievement of both the Annex and the second place hall.

 - North and South Mandelle